MikeiLL/mz-mindbody-api/README.txt

 = v2.10.2 =
-bugfix: show registrants hadn't been working because data-classid was missing.
+bugfix: show registrants hadn't been working because data-classid was missing. some refactoring of MBO library. replace some implementations of ajax with wp_send_json methods.

 = v2.10.1 =
 Fix: dumb, wrong syntax for casting string to int.